Updated on 2024-09-30 GMT+08:00

 In this scenario, some Kubernetes node names may be inconsistent with node private IP addresses, and adaptation is required.
 For example, when configuring node affinity, you cannot use the node private IP address as the node name to configure a scheduling policy.

-If you want to change the Kubernetes node name to cloud server name, you can remove this node from the cluster and accept it again.
-Before doing so, learn about the possible impacts on services when removing a node and accepting a node.
+To change the Kubernetes node name of the existing nodes to the cloud server name, remove these nodes from the cluster and accept them again.
+Before doing so, learn about the possible impacts on services when removing or accepting a node.

 4. Configure the number of nodes to be purchased.
 Then, click Next: Confirm.
 Confirm the configured parameters, price, and specifications.
 Ensure that you have read and understood the Image Management Service Statement.